The History of Chock full o’Nuts in New York City

 Photo: KamandiTheLastBoyOnEarth / Public domain

-For people who worked downtown or in the city (as we used to call it when you lived in the Bronx Brooklyn or Queens,) Chock full o’Nuts was a daily ritual.
-Not only did the store serve its signature date nut bread cream cheese sandwiches and the best coffee in New York at the time, they had the most incredible donuts, and made many types of fountain drinks and other breakfast and lunch specialties.
+For people who worked downtown or in the city (as we used to call it when you lived in the Bronx, Brooklyn, or Queens), Chock full o’Nuts was a daily ritual.
+Not only did the store serve its signature date-nut bread cream cheese sandwiches and the best coffee in New York at the time, but it also had the most incredible donuts and made many types of fountain drinks and other breakfast and lunch specialties.
 In the twentieth century, Chock full o’Nuts stores were as New York as it got.

 Chock full o’Nuts History

-Anyone who works, lives or has visited New York city in the past 100 years has undoubtedly ran into those peanut vendors who sell roasted cashews from their small carts on the sidewalks of Manhattan.
-Well, similarly, a man named William Black who sold peanuts on the streets of New York City in the 1920s on foot, eventually opened up a small store in the heart of Manhattan roasting peanuts in 1926.
-It was a small nut roasting shop located on Broadway and 43rd street that he called Chock full o’Nuts.
+Anyone who has worked, lived, or visited New York City in the past 100 years has undoubtedly run into those peanut vendors who sell roasted cashews from their small carts on the sidewalks of Manhattan.
+Well, similarly, a man named William Black, who sold peanuts on the streets of New York City on foot in the 1920s, eventually opened up a small store in the heart of Manhattan roasting peanuts in 1926.
+It was a small nut-roasting shop on Broadway and 43rd Street that he called Chock full o’Nuts.

-William Black’s roasted nuts weren’t cheap and seen as more of a luxury item at the time.
-We know this because after a few years of being in business, the arrival of the Great Depression in 1929 forced William Black to change his business model.
+William Black’s roasted nuts weren’t cheap and were seen as a luxury at the time.
+We know this because, after a few years in business, the Great Depression of 1929 forced William Black to change his business model.
 People were no longer buying his roasted nuts, so Black made a brilliant move.
 William Black began roasting coffee beans instead of peanuts.
-And then he sold cups of coffee for really cheap prices that New Yorkers could afford during the Depression.
-Have you ever been starving because your on a diet or lost a job?
+And then he sold cups of coffee for really low prices that New Yorkers could afford during the Depression.
+Have you ever been starving because you’re on a diet or lost a job?
 Many people turn to coffee as an appetite depressant.

-During the depression people were starving because they did not have enough money to buy food.
+During the Depression, people were starving because they did not have enough money to buy food.
 Coffee served as a way to battle those hunger pains.
-It also warmed people up who were living on the streets.
-Furthermore, Black began offering cheap sandwiches for 5 cents that also included a cup of coffee.
-Those sandwiches were made of dark raisin bread with nuts sprinkled on them and then filled with cream cheese.
-It was cheap to make, tasted great and basically served literally as a life saver for so many.
+It also warmed up people living on the streets.
+Furthermore, Black began offering cheap 5-cent sandwiches that included a cup of coffee.
+Those sandwiches were made with dark raisin bread, sprinkled with nuts, and filled with cream cheese.
+It was cheap to make, tasted great, and basically served literally as a lifesaver for so many.
 It’s where it all began.

-At the time, William Black had 19 stores in New York city.
-His business model of selling a five cent sandwich served with a cup of coffee during the worst economic time in the history of the United States stands as one of the most unique and successful stories in U.S. Business history.
-By 1955 Chock full o’ Nuts would become the biggest selling brand of coffee in New York.
-Not only was the coffee being served at Black’s coffee shops, it was also being sold in cans at supermarkets all over the city.
+At the time, William Black had 19 stores in New York City.
+His business model of selling a five-cent sandwich with a cup of coffee during the worst economic time in U.S. history stands as one of the most distinctive and successful stories in U.S. Business history.
+By 1955, Chock full o’ Nuts would become the biggest-selling brand of coffee in New York.
+Not only was the coffee being served at Black’s coffee shops, but it was also being sold in cans at supermarkets all over the city.

 Chock full o’ Nuts also made history in the hiring of Jackie Robinson in 1957.
-Jack Roosevelt Robinson who had broken the color barrier in major league baseball by being the first African American to play in the major leagues would also break another barrier by being the first African America to become vice president of a major U.S business corporation when Chock full o’ Nuts hired him for the job.
+Jack Roosevelt Robinson, who had broken the color barrier in major league baseball by being the first African American to play in the major leagues, would also break another barrier by being the first African American to become vice president of a major U.S business corporation when Chock full o’ Nuts hired him for the job.

-By the 1960s, there were about eighty Chuck full o’ Nuts coffee shops in the New York City area, It was also in the 1960s when the company debuted their massively successful commercial jingle.
-The jingle was based on the 1940s song “Heavenly Feeling” that was a minor hit song by The McGuire Sisters.
-The jingle was sung by Page Morton Black who was married to William Black.
+By the 1960s, there were about eighty Chock Full o’ Nuts coffee shops in the New York City area.
+It was also in the 1960s when the company debuted its massively successful commercial jingle.
+The jingle was based on the 1940s song “Heavenly Feeling,” a minor hit by The McGuire Sisters.
+The jingle was sung by Page Morton Black, who was married to William Black.
 The original lyrics contained a reference to John Rockefeller.
-However, Chock full o’ Nuts were forced to eventually change the lyrics from……….
+However, Chock full o’ Nuts was eventually forced to change the lyrics from…

 “Chock full o’Nuts is that heavenly coffee,